telerik/ajax-docs/controls/ajaxmanager/radcodeblock-and-radscriptblock.md

 ---
 title: RadCodeBlock and RadScriptBlock
-page_title: RadCodeBlock and RadScriptBlock | RadAjax for ASP.NET AJAX Documentation
+page_title: RadCodeBlock and RadScriptBlock
-description: RadCodeBlock and RadScriptBlock
+description: Check our Web Forms article about RadCodeBlock and RadScriptBlock.
 slug: ajaxmanager/radcodeblock-and-radscriptblock
 previous_url: ajax/radcodeblock-and-radscriptblock
 tags: radcodeblock,and,radscriptblock